visualdiffer/visualdiffer.github.com/_includes/comparisonMethods.md

             </tr>
             <tr>
                 <td>Compare file timestamp, size and content<br/>Slow on large files</td>
-                <td>Compare the file content; only if the content is different compare the timestamp, and only if the timestamp differs compare the size</td>
+                <td>Compare the file size; only if the size is equal compare the file content as binary, byte by byte.
+If the files differ but have the same timestamp, they are marked as <strong>changed</strong> (content modified without a modification date update).</td>
             </tr>
             <tr>
                 <td>Compare file content ignoring line ending differences<br/>Slow on large files</td>